luckydonald/auto_proxy/README.md

 ### List of available environment variables
 #### `SIGNALS`
+> Note: Any containers with the [`auto_proxy.signal` label](#auto_proxy-signal) will be automatically added to this list, with the correct container id.
+> Therefore you should prefer setting the `auto_proxy.signal` label on a specific container over using this.
+This is intended only for containers where you somehow can't set the labels.

 On creation of a new config file it can send signals to other containers, to e.g. reload configuration files.
 Provide key-value like `container=signal`.